chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

-## Chapter 2: Advanced Calculator
+## Chapter 2: Advanced Examples

-In the second chapter of this tutorial, we write a more advanced version of the calculator example and describe a more complete set of features as well further details of capabilities introduced in [Chapter 1][chap1].
+In the second chapter of this tutorial, we describe a more complete set of features of rustlr as well further details of it's capabilities introduced in [Chapter 1][chap1].

-The language defined by the grammar of this chapter supports expressions of the form
+The language defined by the first grammar of this chapter supports expressions of the form
 **`let x = 1 in (let x = 10 in x*x) + x`** (which should evaluate to 101).
 The lexical analyzer and parser must recognize alphanumeric symbols